 The Art of Not Trying – Wu Wei

-I think one of the greatest challenges in modern American life is learning and mastering the art of not trying.
+One of the most significant challenges in modern American life is learning and mastering the art of not trying.
 We are taught as children and adults that the more we do, the better person we will become.
-It does not matter if it is more work, more money, more alcohol, more sex, more vacations or more fun; we must do more.
+It does not matter if it is more work, more money, more alcohol, more sex, more vacations, or more fun; we must do more.
 We are a culture of doing, not being.
 Our value and status are often directly related to how much we do.
-And if we think about it, doing often is directly connected to how hard we try.
-If we try harder, we will do more, therefore, be a better person.
+And if we think about it, doing it is usually directly connected to how hard we try.
+If we try harder, we will do more and, therefore, be a better person.
 When we scrape it all away, it is about doing and trying more and harder.
 The art of not trying is contrary to this cultural belief system.

-In 2002 I moved to Madison, Wisconsin.
-I was very anxious and excited when spring came after a cold, long winter to turn a large patch of grass into a garden of vegetables, fruit and herbs.
+In 2002, I moved to Madison, Wisconsin.
+I was very anxious and excited when spring came after a cold winter to turn a large patch of grass into a garden of vegetables, fruit, and herbs.
 I felt moved to use a system called lasagna gardening or sheet mulching to do the work for me.
-I had experience with sheet mulching before and knew that it would be the easiest and most effective way to do this without ruining the natural ecosystem that existed.
+I had experience with sheet mulching before and knew it would be the easiest and most effective way to do this without ruining the natural ecosystem.

-I remember when I started lying cardboard on top of the layer of compost that was covering the grass .one by one every one of my neighbors had something funny and sarcastic to say about, “No matter how much your water that cardboard it’s not gonna you give you broccoli”, “Here in Wisconsin we grow vegetables not cardboard boxes” or “Is that how you grow vegetables in New Jersey?”
-Everybody had a good laugh at my expense and I smiled and played along.
-By Midsummer, when they noticed that I rarely was weeding or watering my garden, they started asking questions about sheep mulching.
-When my garden had the most vitality and growth among the neighborhood even though it was the first season of growing there for me and many of them had grown for years, one by one cardboard started finding its way to the gardens and it was my turn to laugh.
+I remember when I started laying cardboard on top of the layer of compost that was covering the grass.
+One by one, every one of my neighbors had something funny and sarcastic to say, “No matter how much you water that cardboard, it’s not gonna give you broccoli”, “Here in Wisconsin, we grow vegetables, not cardboard boxes,” or “Is that how you grow vegetables in New Jersey?”
+Everybody laughed at my expense, and I smiled and played along.
+By midsummer, when they noticed that I rarely weeded or watered my garden, they started asking questions about sheet mulching.
+When my garden had the most vitality and growth in the neighborhood, even though it was the first season of growing there for me and many of them had grown for years, one by one, cardboard started finding its way to the gardens, and it was my turn to laugh.

-A few years later some of them abandoned sheet mulching and cardboard.
-They were just not able to detach from the concept of their presence and work needing to be the most important ingredient in a successful garden.
+A few years later, some of them abandoned sheet mulching and cardboard.
+They were just unable to detach from the concept that their presence and work need to be the most essential ingredient in a successful garden.
 They couldn’t practice the art of not trying.
 My garden did its own thing with little maintenance or effort from me.
 A sheet mulching garden is a garden utilizing the art of not trying.
 This is just one example of how the art of not trying can be an effective and enjoyable method of interacting with life.

 The Art of Not Trying – Wu Wei